ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/rte.md

 [TOC]

-ExpressionEngine's built-in Rich Text Editor (RTE) is built upon [CKEditor 5](https://ckeditor.com/ckeditor-5/) and is a fieldtype that can be used for entry editing in Control Panel as well as frontend Channel Form.
+ExpressionEngine's built-in Rich Text Editor (RTE) is built upon [CKEditor 5](https://ckeditor.com/ckeditor-5/) and is a fieldtype that can be used for entry editing in the Control Panel as well as frontend Channel Forms.

 NOTE: **Note:** If you're looking for how to use RTE fields in your channel entries loops, you should look at [the RTE field variable usage documentation](fieldtypes/rte.md) in the channel fields documentation.